 LastPass – Use a super difficult to guess and long password, and let LastPass remember the rest for anything and everything you do.
 Only one password for everything.
 It even has fingerprint sign-in.
 Read our LastPass review.

 Falcon Pro – Falcon Pro is easily my favorite Twitter client for Android, but it can’t be used by most thanks to a dumb token limit set by Twitter.
-Try the new Falcon Pro 3, or Robird which are both excellent.
-Many enjoy Talon, too.
+Try the new Falcon Pro 3, or Talon which are both excellent.

 Best Entertainment Apps